Code of conduct

 • Zolmitriptan (2.5 – 5 mg oral, 5 mg nasal)

-• Lidocaine (spray 4% solution into the nostril on the pain side)
+• Spray lidocaine (4% solution) into the nostril on the side of the pain

 oxygen

-Inhalation of 100% oxygen at a dosage of 7 l/min. over about 15 minutes relieves or ends attacks within 15 minutes in about 2/3 of patients.
-It is particularly effective at the beginning of the attack.
+Inhalation of 100% oxygen at a rate of 7 liters per minute for approximately 15 minutes alleviates or terminates attacks in about two-thirds of patients within 15 minutes.
+Application at the onset of an attack is particularly effective.
 The use of a face mask is recommended for patients with nasal congestion or rhinorrhea.
 The mechanism of action appears to be acute vasoconstriction of intracerebral vessels.
-The advantages of oxygen are its extremely good tolerability, the lack of interactions with substances used to prevent cluster headaches, and the unlimited repeatability in the event of new attacks during the same day.
-The most important disadvantage despite the availability of portable oxygen cylinders is their limited practicality.
-In addition, unlike sumatriptan, oxygen has no prophylactic effect immediately after successful use.
+The advantages of oxygen include its extremely good tolerability, the absence of interactions with medications used for the prophylaxis of cluster headaches, and the unlimited repetition of treatment for recurrent attacks during the same day.
+The most significant disadvantage, despite the availability of portable oxygen cylinders, is its limited practicality.
+Furthermore, unlike sumatriptan, oxygen has no prophylactic effect immediately after successful administration.

-Subcutaneous administration of sumatriptan 6 mg using an autoinjector or prefilled syringe is by far the most effective treatment for cluster attacks.
-Approximately 75% of the treated attacks are over within 15 minutes, and the effects often begin after just a few minutes.
-In long-term studies, the excellent effectiveness lasts throughout the entire period of use.
-Drug-induced headaches were not observed.
-Tolerability is generally very good in cluster patients, even in the case of described overdoses of up to 8 injections within 24 hours.
-Theoretically, the application is limited to 2 x 6 mg within 24 hours.
-It should be noted that sumatriptan must not be combined with methysergide or ergotamine tartrate to prevent cluster headaches.
-The general contraindication to the use of sumatriptan should also be noted.
+Subcutaneous administration of sumatriptan 6 mg via autoinjector or pre-filled syringe is by far the most effective treatment for cluster headache attacks.
+Approximately 75% of treated attacks subside within 15 minutes, with the effect often beginning within just a few minutes.
+Long-term studies have shown that this excellent efficacy persists throughout the entire course of treatment.
+Medication-induced headaches have not been observed.
+Sumatriptan is generally very well tolerated by cluster headache patients, even in reported cases of overdose, with up to 8 injections administered within 24 hours.
+Theoretically, the maximum dosage is limited to 2 x 6 mg within 24 hours.
+It is important to note that sumatriptan must not be combined with methysergide or ergotamine tartrate for cluster headache prophylaxis.
+Furthermore, the general contraindications for the use of sumatriptan must be observed.

-The nasal dosage forms of sumatriptan at 20 mg and zolmitriptan at 5 mg were also shown to be effective in controlled studies.
-However, compared to sumatriptan sc, the onset of action is significantly delayed and the overall effectiveness is lower.
-Instillation of 4 puffs of a 4% lidocaine solution into the nostril of the affected side with the head bent back 45° and rotated 30° to the painful side can provide pain relief in individual cases.
-However, in a larger open case series the effect was poor.
-The onset of action also appears to be delayed compared to sumatriptan sc and oxygen.
+The nasal formulations of sumatriptan (20 mg) and zolmitriptan (5 mg) have also proven effective in controlled studies.
+However, compared to subcutaneous sumatriptan, the onset of action is significantly delayed and the overall efficacy is lower.
+Instilling four sprays of a 4% lidocaine solution into the nostril on the affected side, with the head tilted back at 45° and rotated 30° towards the painful side, can provide pain relief in individual cases.
+However, in a larger open-label case series, the effect was poor.
+Furthermore, the onset of action appears to be delayed compared to subcutaneous sumatriptan and oxygen.